Squirreljetpack/gummy/README.md

 ## How it works

-It mostly strings together ddcutil (external backlights), xrandr (brightness, temperature, screen contents) and udev (internal backlights, sensors), in a simple, unified interface.
+It mostly strings together ddcutil (external backlights), xrandr (brightness, temperature, screen contents) and sysfs (internal backlights, sensors), in a simple, unified interface.

 ## Building from source